CharlotteStiller/final-project/README.md

 1.  **Logistic regression / Classification in Python**
 - Placeholder:
 - Logistic Regression with changed class weights fits best for this dataset.
-Highest Yes recall: 0.69.
+Highest recall for rating 1 and rating 2.
+Accuracy score 0.77.
 - Next step to evaluate this model: Cut the variables which do not improve the prediction and improve the weight/balance
-- For the next marketing study I would recommend to change the questions which have no relationship to the target variable (Like shown in point 5.2.), target people who live in a household of the size 3 or 4, and to build bins (For example house hold size 5-9)

 2. **Analyse and vizualize the data in Tableau**